 - You can switch from Original Medicare to Medicare Advantage and keep Part D coverage.

 Medicare Part D covers your prescription drugs.
 Each private plan offered through Part D must provide a standard level of coverage set by Medicare.
-The requirements mean most plans have sizable formulariesA Prescription Drug Formulary is a list of all the prescription drugs covered by your health insurance. with the capability to prescribe medications for many illnesses.
+The requirements mean most plans have sizable formulariesA formulary is a list of prescription drugs covered by a specific prescription drug plan. with the capability to prescribe medications for many illnesses.
 Private insurance carriers have control over the drugs they cover and the “tiers,” which affect the cost.
 Take a look at our Medicare Part D coverage guide for more information.

 Medicare Part D plans have an annual deductibleA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
 For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself., premiumsA premium is a fee you pay to your insurance company for health plan coverage.
 This is usually a monthly cost. and copaysA copayment is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
 For example: If your plan includes a copayment of $20 for office visits, you'll pay $20 to your doctor whenever you have an appointment..
 Your plan may require you to pay all, some, or none of the deductible.
 After you reach the deductible, you will begin to pay a copay for your medication.
 Each plan offered through Part D has numbered drug “tiers.”